demmonico/terra-compose/README.md

 ### Aliases settings

 Aliases are the names, that `Terra Compose` can use to work with particular sub-project / environment.
+There is a fallback lookup on default section when no alias-specific config was found.
-They are configured in the file `aliases.yaml` at the root folder of the project in the following format:
+They are configured in the file `tc.yaml` at the root folder of the project in the following format:

 ```yaml
 aliases: